 Happy June!
 The ride departs from New Belgium Brewing at 9am.
 Please fill out the waiver to attend.

 Grab our Castelli clothing reco’s for spring weather (& a discount code!) below.
-We’ll be there a little early with some First Endurance hydration & Liquid Shots, Bobo’s Oat Bars, and some rotating surprises through the training series.
+We’ll be there a little early with some First Endurance hydration & Liquid Shots and some rotating surprises through the training series.

 Complete the ride and be sure to tag us on Instagram (@focofondo) and join our Strava Club for a chance to win prizes throughout the year.
 We’ll stick around afterwards for a beer and food truck lunch.